Vishal-Perla/RAG-incident-copilot/README.md

 AI-powered assistant that helps turn raw security alerts and logs into actionable response steps.

 ✅ Built with **React (frontend)**, **FastAPI (backend)**, **Pinecone (vector DB)**, and **OpenAI GPT-4o**.
-✅ Used internally by me and coworkers at startups to log and track common cybersecurity issues.
+✅ Used internally by me and my coworkers at companies I have worked at to log and track common cybersecurity issues.
 ✅ Plans to ship soon with production features (see roadmap).

 ---